tomcl/issie/README.md

-# Issie - an Integrated Schematic Simulator with Interactive Editor
+# Issie - an Interactive Schematic Simulator with Integrated Editor

-Issie (Integrated Schematic Simulator with Interactive Editor) is an application for digital circuit design and simulation.
+Issie (Interactive Schematic Simulator with Integrated Editor) is an application for digital circuit design and simulation.
 It is targeted at students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
 Issie is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.

 The application is was initially developed by Marco Selvatici, as a Final Year Project.

+The intercative Wave Simulator was developed by Edoardo Santi over a Summer UROP.

-It is currently being maintained by Tom Clarke (owner) and Edoardo Santi (Summer UROP).
+It is currently being maintained and developed by Tom Clarke (owner).

 If you are just interested in using the application, jump to the [Getting Started](#getting-started) section.
 For more info about the project, read on.